elch93/tgc-proj3-tidbits/README.md

-# TIDBITS - Notes Sharing Website for 'O' Levels
+# TIDBITS - Notes Sharing Website for the GCE 'O' Levels
 The website can be viewed [here](https://lch-notes-app.herokuapp.com/).

 ## Data-Centric Development Milestone Project